 2.5.1.
-The term Junior boxer is an age category classifying boxers by their year of birth and are eligible to compete as a Junior boxer from the start of the calendar year in which the boxer turns 15 to the end of the calendar year in which the boxer turns 16 (for confirmation see Club Boxing Matrices at page 78 for year 2020 and page 79 for year 2021).
+The term Junior Boxer is an age category classifying Boxers by their year of birth and are eligible to compete as a Junior Boxer from the start of the calendar year in which the Boxer turns 15 to the end of the calendar year in which the Boxer turns 16.

+Club Show Matching Criteria (see Club Boxing Matrices for 2022 and 2023)

 2.5.2.
-Junior boxers may be matched against other Junior boxers of the same gender, there may not be more than a 24-month age gap between boxers; extra caution must be taken when matching boxers with more than a 12-month age gap.
+Junior Boxers may be matched against other Junior Boxers of the same gender, there may not be more than a 24-month age gap between Boxers; extra caution must be taken when matching boxers with more than a 12-month age gap.

 2.5.3.
-Junior Boxers may be matched against Schoolboy and Schoolgirl boxers but there may not be more than a 12-month age gap.
+Junior Boxers may be matched against Schools Boxers but there may not be more than a 12month age gap.